ododev/odo-backstage-software-template/README.md

 ## Usage

-1. Follow the instructions to setup and register the `devfile-field-extension` Custom Field extension into your Backstage instance: https://github.com/rm3l/backstage-odo-devfile-plugin/blob/main/packages/devfile-field-extension/README.md
+1. Follow the instructions to setup and register the `devfile-field-extension` Custom Field extension into your Backstage instance: https://github.com/redhat-developer/backstage-odo-devfile-plugin/blob/main/packages/devfile-field-extension/README.md
-2. Follow the instructions to setup and register the `scaffolder-odo-actions` Custom Actions into your Backstage instance: https://github.com/rm3l/backstage-odo-devfile-plugin/blob/main/packages/scaffolder-odo-actions-backend/README.md
+2. Follow the instructions to setup and register the `scaffolder-odo-actions` Custom Actions into your Backstage instance: https://github.com/redhat-developer/backstage-odo-devfile-plugin/blob/main/packages/scaffolder-odo-actions-backend/README.md
-3. Register this Template into the `app-config.yaml` of your Backstage instance, and optionaly configure the `odo` plugin:
+3. Register this Template into the `app-config.yaml` of your Backstage instance, and optionally configure the `odo` plugin:

 ```yaml
 # app-config.yaml